git-westriver/benchmark_ph_optimization/README.md

     - regularization_obj(Optional[Regularization], default=RectangleRegularization(-2., -2., 2., 2., 1., 2)):
         Regularization.
 You can define your own function in `regularization.py`.
 - METHOD
-    - method(str, default="gd"): Optimization method. "gd", "bigstep", or "continuation".
+    - method(str, default="gd"): Optimization method. "gd", "bigstep", "continuation" and "diffeo" are available.
     - lr(float, default=1e-1): Learning rate.
     - reg_proj(bool, default=False):
         If `True`, the algorithm projects the variables to the region where the regularization term is zero at the end of each epoch.